— Sex and the law in the UK

 This legal complexity and uncertainty leaves service-providers of all sizes and in all sectors facing risk when operating within what should be a straightforward law.
 Many have become afraid of trying to provide single-sex services or to collect data on sex at all, and have made everything “gender-neutral”.

-Clarification of the law has come through crowd-funded legal cases brought by the grass-roots women’s groups For Women Scotland and Fair Play for Women.
+Clarification of the law has come through crowd-funded legal cases brought by the grass-roots women’s groups For Women Scotland and Fair Play For Women.

 In 2020 For Women Scotland challenged the legality of the Scottish Government implementing a measure which sought to define “woman” for the purpose of positive action on boards as both women and any male who is “living as a woman and is proposing to undergo, is undergoing or has undergone a process (or part of a process) for the purpose of becoming female”.